Should You Ever Plead Guilty to a DUI?

 Although a plea bargain requires that you plead guilty to the negotiated charges, you may yet avoid a damaging DUI conviction.
 This means the potential to keep your driving privileges, pay fewer fees, and even avoid jail.

 If you instantly plead guilty to DUI charges, you accept all punishments the court may assert and lose your rights to representation.
-A lawyer will not be able to review your case, plan a defense, or negotiate with the prosecutor.
+A criminal defense lawyer will not be able to review your case, plan a defense, or negotiate with the prosecutor.
 You can retain these privileges, however, simply by pleading not guilty at the arraignment.
 If you’re facing a DUI charge, protect yourself by scheduling a free consultation today at Henderson Legal Defense, LLC.